Weddings at the Basilica

 Diocesan guidelines require that weddings at Notre Dame be celebrated in the Basilica (seats 700), Lady Chapel (seats 60), or Log Chapel (seats 35).
 Click on each location to view these sacred spaces.

-To be married in one of these locations, you must be one of the following:
+To be married in one of these locations, either the bride or groom must be Catholic and one of the following:

 - Current Notre Dame student